 The movie attempts to throw every trope in the book against the wall.

 Can we pause for a second and address the murder thing?
 Movie makes a big deal about Jaime not killing anyone with his scarab (particularly Carapax) and then his family just start murdering hired goons with Ted's inventions.
 Also I'm pretty sure Jaime killed one or two of them too with his "NON lethal" hammer fists.
 They're work for hire, not monsters.
-Also why the fuck couldn't Jaime just say during the first Carapax fight "Can you give me something that won't kill him?!" to at least put up a fight?
+Also why the frick couldn't Jaime just say during the first Carapax fight "Can you give me something that won't kill him?!" to at least put up a fight?

 In trying to be Iron-Venom-Man, it has the stupid Venom trope where "le corporation" can just send out heavily armed goons in the middle of the city to murder people in broad daylight, gotta love that stupid shit.